cicsdev/cics-java-liberty-globalhandler/README.md

-# cics-java-liberty-jaxwshandler
+# cics-java-liberty-globalhandler

 This project provides a sample Liberty feature with an OSGi bundle project that implements the Handler interface from the WebSphere
 Liberty global handler SPI.
-The OSGi bundle activator is used to create a hash table with a set of properties controlling when the implementation class is to be invoked.
 The sample implementation MyHandler will output details about the HTTP request, SOAP operation and WS headers for inbound JAXWS messages.

+The WebSphere Liberty global handler SPI supports both JAXWS and JAXRS web service request for inbound and outbound requests and the sample can be easily modified to intercept different request types by modifying the handler properties set in the bundle activator.
+The supplied bundle activator sets properties to support JAXWS inbound requests for client or server side calls.

 #Pre-reqs

-    CICS TS V5.2 or later with WebSphere Liberty 8.5.5 or later Eclipse with WebSphere Developer Tools
+    CICS TS V5.2 or later with WebSphere Liberty 8.5.5 or later for JAXWS support.
+    Eclipse with WebSphere Developer Tools installed
     Configured Liberty JVM server

 #Configuration